bitcoinfo/bitcoin-history/README.md

   * [Bitcoin History](https://discord.gg/Evk84Kk)
   * [Practical Bitcoin](https://discord.gg/8pwmz8j)

-Soon all of that will be published via this open github organization.
+Soon all of that will be published via this open github organization for collaborative curation.

 For now: https://sourcecrypto.pub